Roahhh/main/docs/UserGuide.md

 * `add movie marathon from today 12pm to friday 3pm`
 * `add project meeting from 10 oct 12pm to 10 oct 2pm`
+* `add clean my room from today 10pm to 12am

 The event “project meeting” will start at 12pm on 10 October and end at 2pm on 10 October.